-For tips on flower arranging watch Jen put together this beautiful arrangement with flowers from her garden :
+For more tips on flower arranging watch Jen put together this beautiful arrangement with flowers from her garden :

 TIP: To prolong the life of your cut flowers, you should change the water every few days.
 Some people also prefer to add floral preservatives such as FloraLife or Chrysal Flower Food.
 You can also make your own homemade flower preservative.